-This case is similar to the previous one but now based on L2Bp test scenario 002, i.e. a mid-latitude winter atmosphere with the RMA aerosol backscatter profile.
-A constant HLOS wind of $-50 \text{ ms}^{-1}$ was imposed throughout the profile.
-In addition an optically very thin cloud layer between 12 and 14 km was included.
+This case is similar to the previous case but now based on L2Bp test scenario 002, i.e. a mid-latitude winter atmosphere with temperature in Fig. 43 and the RMA aerosol backscatter profile in the right panel of Fig. 39.
+A constant HLOS wind of -50 ms-1 was imposed throughout the profile.
+In addition an optically very thin cloud layer between 12 and 14 km was included with a constant backscatter of $2.2 \times 10^{-5}$ (m-1sr-1) and an unrealistic high transmission of 0.997.
 No instrument noise was applied.
-Figure 37 shows a comparison between E2S and LIPAS used aerosol and molecular backscatter in the left panel and computed total attenuated backscatter in the right panel.
+Figure 44 shows a comparison between E2S and LIPAS used aerosol and molecular backscatter in the left panel and computed total attenuated backscatter in the right panel.
 The backscatter profiles almost completely overlap.
 The E2S extrapolates backscatter below the mean sea level, while LIPAS stops at mean sea level.
-The attenuated backscatter profiles in the right panel also seem to overlap, but the left panel in Fig. 38 reveals an almost 2% underestimate in the E2S (w.r.t.
+The attenuated backscatter profiles in the right panel also seem to overlap, but the left panel in Fig. 45 reveals an almost 2% underestimate in the E2S (w.r.t.
 LIPAS) in the free-troposphere that further decreases to about 7% in the PBL.
 Considering a perfect backscatter match between the E2S and LIPAS, this deviation can only be explained by differences in the transmission computation.
-This is confirmed by the right panel in Fig. 38 that shows an underestimate of the transmission in the E2S (w.r.t.
+This is confirmed by the right panel in Fig. 45 that shows an underestimate of the transmission in the E2S (w.r.t.
 LIPAS) of between 0.5 and 1.5%.
 The large spikes near 14 and 12 km in the left panel correspond to the cloud top and bottom that not fully correspond in the E2S and LIPAS probably because of different atmospheric interpolation strategies.

-Figure 39 is similar to Figure 34 but the cloud clearly shows up in bins 7-9.
-Also the peak center is shifted due to the non-zero wind velocity.
-Interestingly, the shape of the E2S signal in bin 22 differs substantially from LIPAS.
-Also, the signal amplitude is substantially higher.
-This deviation between the E2S and LIPAS
+Figure 46 is similar to Figure 40 but the cloud clearly shows up in bins 7-9.
+Also the peak center is shifted